Sony A7 II vs Nikon D3400

 |24 MP, Full Frame Sensor||24 MP, APS-C Sensor|

 |5 shutter flaps per second||5 shutter flaps per second|

 |350 shots per battery charge||1200 shots per battery charge|

 |127 x 96 x 60 mm, 599 g||124 x 98 x 76 mm, 445 g|

 Body comparison: Sony A7 II vs Nikon D3400

 The physical size and weight of the Sony A7 II and the Nikon D3400 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7 II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II and the Nikon D3400 are of equal size.
 However, the D3400 is markedly lighter (26 percent) than the A7 II.
 It is worth mentioning in this context that the A7 II is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.